The Months in Italian and What Each One Brings

 Italians say, “se piove tra luglio e agosto, piove miele, olio e mosto” (if it rains between July and August, it rains honey, oil and wine must).

-With humid summers across most of the Italian peninsula, many locals complain, “fa caldissimo!” (it’s so hot).
+Since it’s humid during this time across most of the Italian peninsula, many locals complain, “fa caldissimo!” (it’s so hot).
 The burst of July rains not only provides cool relief, but also improves the olive and grape harvests coming in the fall.

 Agosto (August)